oliviabarrick/hone/README.md

 # Caching

 By default it uses a local file cache.
-To override this and use S3 as a cache,
+To also use S3 as a cache, set:
-set:

 ```
 cache {